AisyluFattakhova/AisyluFattakhova.github.io/_posts/2025-11-01-gcn-protein-function.md

 ![Class Distribution]({{ site.baseurl }}/assets/class_dist.png)

 The class distribution shows that protein functions are **highly imbalanced**—some functions are common (appear in many proteins) while others are rare.
 This is typical in biological datasets and something we need to account for in our evaluation metrics.
+We'll use micro-averaged F1 score to handle this imbalance.

 ---